 - Combine dry ingredients in the bowl of a food processor and pulse to combine.
-Add shortening and butter, then pulse until pea-sized pieces form.
+Add 7 Tbsp shortening and ½ cup butter, then pulse until pea-sized pieces form.

 - Add 3 tablespoons ice water and pulse a few times.
 Add an additional tablespoon of water and pulse until the dough begins to form (4 or 5 Tbsp is typical).
 The dough should look smooth and hold together easily when pressed in your hand.

 - Remove dough and form into a round disk.
 Wrap in plastic wrap and chill for at least 30 minutes.

 - When ready to bake, preheat oven to 375 F. Roll pie dough out onto a lightly floured surface to a circle about 2 inches larger than your pie dish.
 Carefully transfer the dough to pie dish, trim the edges, and crimp with your fingers or the tines of a fork.
 Place a piece of parchment paper on top of the dough (fine if it’s hanging off the sides a bit) and fill with pie weights or dried beans.*

 - Bake for 40 minutes, then remove pie weights and parchment paper.
 Continue baking for another 10-20 minutes, or until edges turn golden brown.
 Set aside to cool, then break into small pieces and store in an airtight container.

 - Combine 2 cups blueberries, ¼ cup sugar, zest, juice, ⅛ tsp cinnamon and ⅛ tsp salt in a medium saucepan.
 Cook over medium heat, stirring often, until blueberries begin to burst and the sauce has thickened, about 30 minutes.
 Let cool completely.